 I’ve pointed this out before, but it’s worth repeating.
 If you do the math to see what kind of gains it takes to make up for a big loss, you’ll soon realize something… Successful investing has a lot more to do with avoiding big losses than you think.
 The greatest investors in the market understand that as good as they are, nobody’s perfect at picking winning investments 100% of the time.

 Action To Take

-Whether it’s Covid-19, war in Ukraine, or whatever… most events that occur in the market are solvable problems that temporarily wreak havoc on stocks and the global economy.
-They may be big in scope, but they’re still problem that we will all get through, and ones that are solvable.
+Whether it’s a big earnings miss, Covid-19, or even the war in Ukraine, most events in the market are solvable problems that temporarily wreak havoc on stocks and the global economy.
+They may be big in scope, but they’re still a problem that we will all get through.
+They are solvable.

 P.S.
 For the past few weeks, I’ve been telling my readers about a little-known satellite company that just made a game-changing acquisition.
-And buried in the details of the deal was a stunning revelation that could be worth billions…
+And buried in the deal’s details was a stunning revelation that could be worth billions…

-Wall Street still hasn’t caught on to the potential, which means early investors could make out with huge gains once the crowd catches on.
+Wall Street still hasn’t caught on to the potential, which means early investors could make huge gains once the crowd catches on.

 To get a full briefing and learn how you can profit, check out my report right here.